5 (Los Angeles Railway)

-5 or the 5 Car was a streetcar line operated by the Los Angeles Railway, later named the Los Angeles Transit Lines, and by the Los Angeles Metropolitan Transit Authority.
+5 or the 5 Car was a streetcar line operated by the Los Angeles Railway, later named as the Los Angeles Transit Lines, by the Los Angeles Metropolitan Transit Authority.
 From 1920 to 1932, this route was known as the E Car.
 This was changed as part of a method to distinguish routes that lacked loops at their termini.
 Consequently, the 5 Car was unique during the LAMTA era in that it did not use PCC streetcars.
 It used buses from 1955 to 1964, transferring from LATL in 1958, then splitting the line in two in 1961, until all lines were turned over to SCRTD in August 1964.

 History

 Inglewood Division (1887–1911)

 Initially a steam railroad built in 1887, the southern portion of the route began as the Inglewood Division, one of the main lines of the Los Angeles and Redondo Railway.
-The railroad rebuilt and electrified the route in 1905.
+The railroad rebuilt and electrified the route in 1902.
 From a terminus at 2nd and Spring Streets, railroad ran to Redondo Beach via 2nd Street, Broadway, 7th Street, Grand Avenue, Santa Barbara Avenue, Leimert Avenue, Crenshaw Boulevard, Redondo Boulevard, Florence Avenue, Market Street, La Brea Avenue, Hawthorne Boulevard, Ripley Avenue, Anita Street, and Herondo Street.

 In the Great Merger of 1911, the southern portion of the Redondo Railway were given over to the Pacific Electric Railway, while the northern portion became part of the Los Angeles Railway.
 The Hawthorne Line, as it was then called, terminated at the intersection of Hawthorne Boulevard and Broadway in the heart of Hawthorne, where one could transfer to two Pacific Electric routes.
 At some point in the 1910s, this route was merged with the Eagle Rock Line to become the longest streetcar route in the United States.

 Eagle Rock Line (1906–1920)

 The Eagle Rock Line was one of LARy's original routes, connecting Downtown Los Angeles to the small agrarian suburb of Eagle Rock by way of Main Street, Avenue 20, Dayton Avenue, a private right-of-way (on which was soon built Avenue 28), Eagle Rock Boulevard, and Colorado Boulevard to Townsend Street.
 At Eagle Rock and Colorado, one could transfer to a branch of the Glendale and Montrose Railway.
-Grading of the line commenced on February 5, 1906, with regular service beginning the following August 20.
+Grading of the line commenced on February 5, 1906, with regular service beginning on the following August 20.

 In 1916, the renovation of the Broadway Tunnel allowed streetcars to run through it.
 Before this, all routes northeast had to run along Main Street at the Plaza de los Angeles, but now all of Broadway enjoyed direct, continuous service.
 It was along Broadway that the Eagle Rock Line was re-routed, bypassing most of Lincoln Heights, while increasing service to Solano Canyon and Little Italy.